3F/Conari/Readme.md

     }
 }
 ```
-yes, you don't need to do anything else !
-The Conari will prepare all required operations and binding with native method instead of you:
+yes, you don't need to do anything else!
+Conari will prepare all required operations and binding with native method instead of you:

 ```cpp
 REGXWILD_API bool searchEssC(const TCHAR* data, const TCHAR* filter, bool ignoreCase);